-If the complainant's concerns are not resolved under Stage 1, they are entitled to put their complaint in writing and send this to the headteacher of the relevant school.
+If the complainant's concerns are not resolved under Stage 1, they are entitled to put their complaint in writing using the form in Appendix 3a of this procedure and sending it to the governance professional at vltgovernance@vlt.org.uk.
 It is very important that the complainant includes a clear statement of the actions that they would like the school to take in order to resolve their complaint.
-Complainants should complete the complaint form provided in Appendix 3a of this procedure.
 If parents/carers require help in completing the form, they can contact the school office or ask third-party organisations such as the Citizens Advice to help them.
 In all cases, the written complaint must include: